 Why not take advantage of the many golf courses around Agadir; the choice is vast and is constantly expanding.
 Also try out the many water sports that are on offer - windsurfing, kitesurfing, sailing, jet-skiing – all with top-notch supervision and equipment.
 Morocco's Atlantic coast has waves and a climate which seduces surfers from all over the world.
 Try out stress-free surfing at Taghazout, a few kilometers to the north of Agadir.
 The range of waves there allows you to surf, whatever your level.

 Between the ocean and the mountains, located on a migratory route, Agadir and its region are a haven of tranquility for migratory birds.
 Located between the sea front and the Great Mosque, take the time to visit Bird Valley, an ornithological museum featuring the main migratory birds that frequent the region.
 Then, don't miss out on the Souss Massa National Park, a nature reserve to the south of the town which welcomes a multitude of migratory birds like pink flamingos, storks or even the world's largest colony of bald ibises.
 Towards Tiznit to the south, the almond-tree road is an excursion which allows you to take in the striking landscapes of the Anti Atlas range.
 There are palm groves, splendid blocks of pink granite reddened by the sunset, and numerous almond trees, whose nuts are essential in Moroccan cuisine.
 Towards Essaouira, follow the argan-tree road; this endemic tree is desert-resistant and can live up to 200 years.
 Its nuts provide a precious oil which is equally as good for cooking as it is for beauty and skin treatments.

-A Sophisticated hotel at a great price, top quality cuisine and facilities; near beach.
+A sophisticated hotel at a great price, top quality cuisine and facilities and close to the beach.
 Definitely worth considering for a short or longer stay in Agadir.

 The Atlas Kasbah is the first eco-friendly accommodation in Morocco.
 It is located in the foothills of the High Atlas Mountains just 20 minutes from the beautiful beaches of Agadir ...